la2050/challenge/_2021/live/saban-community-clinic.md

   dedicated doctors, nurses, medical assistants and other staff have been working tirelessly to make sure the most vulnerable get the help that they need.
 Public health matters to us all!
-Approximately how many people will be directly impacted by this proposal?: '1400' Approximately how many people will be indirectly impacted by this proposal?: '14000' Please describe the broader impact of your proposal.: > The Family Health Center has tremendous potential to improve community health.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '1400' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '14000' Describe how Los Angeles County will be different if your work is successful.: > The Family Health Center has tremendous potential to improve community health.
   The site is in a low-income, high need area.
 Within SPA 4, about 30% of Latino adults report having no regular source of medical care.
 In the Center's zip